Skip to main content

 What made the CPL so low

-On-Facebook lead forms outperform landing pages for high-friction financial products where trust friction is a barrier.
+On-Facebook lead forms remove landing-page friction — critical for financial products where trust is a prerequisite and every extra click costs conversions.

 Want leads like this?